Imperial-College-Data-Science-Society/Challenges/README.md

 # Challenges
-ICDSS Advanced Data Science Team Challenges 2019-2020
+ICDSS Advanced Data Science Team Challenges 2020-2021

 ## Datasets

-Choose and work on **one** out of the five distinct datasets provided.
+Choose and work on **one** out of the six distinct datasets provided.
 You can assume that they are correctly labelled and cleaned.
 Detailed descriptions are provided in the `READEME.md` files of each challenge.